fxcoudert/julia/doc/src/manual/calling-c-and-fortran-code.md

 !!! warning
     A return type of `Union{}` means the function will not return, i.e., C++11 `[[noreturn]]` or C11 `_Noreturn` (e.g. `jl_throw` or `longjmp`).
-Do not use this for functions that return no value (`void`) but do return, use `Cvoid` instead.
+Do not use this for functions that return no value (`void`) but do in return, use `Cvoid` instead.

 !!! note
-    For `wchar_t*` arguments, the Julia type should be [`Cwstring`](@ref) (if the C routine expects a NUL-terminated string), or `Ptr{Cwchar_t}` otherwise.
-Note also that UTF-8 string data in Julia is internally NUL-terminated, so it can be passed to C functions expecting NUL-terminated data without making a copy (but using the `Cwstring` type will cause an error to be thrown if the string itself contains NUL characters).
+    For `wchar_t*` arguments, the Julia type should be [`Cwstring`](@ref) (if the C routine expects a null-terminated string), or `Ptr{Cwchar_t}` otherwise.
+Note also that UTF-8 string data in Julia is internally null-terminated, so it can be passed to C functions expecting null-terminated data without making a copy (but using the `Cwstring` type will cause an error to be thrown if the string itself contains null characters).

 !!! note
     C functions that take an argument of type `char**` can be called by using a `Ptr{Ptr{UInt8}}`